TirexRover/Portfolio_Dupesh/README.md

 # AI Engineer Chat Portfolio

-A chat-first, dual-theme portfolio (Vite + React + TypeScript + Tailwind) that showcases an AI engineer and relies on OpenRouter for Q&A over provided profile metadata and seeded transcript.
-Visitors land on a pre-seeded conversation, immediately see first-person answers, and the app calls OpenRouter (via a server-side proxy by default).
+A chat-first, dual-theme portfolio (Vite + React + TypeScript + Tailwind) that showcases an AI engineer and relies on a configurable AI API for Q&A over provided profile metadata and seeded transcript.
+Visitors land on a pre-seeded conversation, immediately see first-person answers, and every call routes through the serverless proxy so your API key stays hidden.
 Generating metadata and a seeded transcript via `npm run ingest` is optional but helpful to provide a rich profile context.

 ## ✨ Highlights

 - High-contrast default light theme with tasteful dark mode toggle, refreshed chat bubbles, and contextual side panels.
 - Optional seeded Q&A generated during ingest (seed transcript + metadata).
-   - Automatic OpenRouter integration that uses a deployer-provided API key (no UI prompts) and deterministic first-person answers via server-side proxy.
+- Automatic AI API integration that uses a deployer-provided API key (no UI prompts) and deterministic first-person answers via server-side proxy.
 - Privacy-first: data stays inside the repo; runtime only fetches `public/data/site.json` generated via `npm run ingest`.
 - Totally hands-free onboarding: ingest creates `site.json` (containing metadata, seeds, chunks, and optional embeddings) so the chat already has a convincing conversation and updated prompt chips before a visitor types anything.